 No, once you have completed a course, you need not renew this certification.

 My dentist wants my x-ray certificate for his files, what should I do?

 It is important that you keep this certificate forever.
 Make a copy and give the copy to your employer.
 Never give the original.

 What are the new requirements to become an RDA after 2010?

-Applicants via the work experience pathway must have 15 months of work experience rather than 12 months.
+Applicants via the work experience pathway must have 15 months (1,280 hours) of satisfactory of work experience with a licensed dentist in the United States.
 All applicants must have completed a board-approved course in the California Dental Practice Act, an 8-hour board-approved course in infection control, and a course in basic life support within five years prior to application.
-Individuals applying after January 1, 2010 must pass a written examination in Law and Ethics.

 How do I apply for the RDA exam?